Recruitment and HR Blog

 With so much information and opinions flying around, it can be hard to make sense of it all and the potential effects it could have on businesses.
 Below we have detailed how talk of a Brexit has already affected the UK jobs market, and the possible results of leaving the EU will have on recruitment.

-It’s effects already
+The effects of Brexit already

 According to the February Job Market report by job search engine Adzuna the recruitment sector had already started to stagnate in January, as concerns about the UK potentially leaving the European Union gripped the labour market.
 The study found that the amount of vacancies advertised fell by 7.3% since December 2015 to 1,079,711 in the January 2016.
 At the same time, the competition for the available roles increased as the number of candidates per role grew to 0.61 from 0.54 in December.